Skip to content

 • recognize common pitfalls in SDE verification

-Under conditions ensuring existence and uniqueness of the SDE, any adapted process whose Itô differential has the same drift and diffusion coefficients as the SDE, and satisfies the initial condition, must coincide with the unique solution.
+Given the solution concept from the previous section, verification asks a direct question: does a proposed process actually satisfy a given SDE?
+Under conditions ensuring existence and uniqueness, any adapted process whose Itô differential has the correct drift and diffusion coefficients, and satisfies the initial condition, must coincide with the unique solution.

 The verification procedure is: